google/starlark-go/doc/spec.md

 Except where noted, built-in functions accept only positional arguments.
 The parameter names serve merely as documentation.

+Most built-in functions that have a Boolean parameter require its argument to be `True` or `False`.
+Unlike `if` statements, other values are not implicitly converted to their truth value and instead cause a dynamic error.

 ## Name binding and variables

 After a Starlark file is parsed, but before its execution begins, the